 Barbara Bendlin, PhD

-Dr. Bendlin is an Associate Professor in the Department of Medicine, Division of Geriatrics.
+Dr. Bendlin is a Professor in the Department of Medicine, Division of Geriatrics.
 She received her PhD at the University of Arizona in Tucson, and completed postdoctoral training at the University of Wisconsin.
 She subsequently joined the faculty at UW-Madison in 2010.
 Dr. Bendlin's research is focused on understanding brain and cognitive changes in normal and pathologic aging.
 Her federally funded studies use novel brain imaging techniques combined with fluid biomarkers to detect early brain changes in Alzheimer's disease, and to understand mechanisms of disease related neural injury, as well as determine the effect of factors that may increase or decrease risk of dementia.
 Email: bbb@medicine.wisc.edu

-Dr. Robles is a postdoctoral fellow in the Division of Geriatrics and Gerontology and is interested in analyzing quantitative traits to help further understanding of complex disease.
+Dr. Robles is an assistant scientist in the Division of Geriatrics and Gerontology and is interested in analyzing quantitative traits to help further understanding of complex disease.
 Currently her research integrates genomics, metabolomics, and bioinformatics methods to help determine the underlying biology impacting Alzheimer disease (AD).
 Dr. Robles (Deming) received her Bachelor’s degrees in Neuroscience and Molecular Biology from the University of Colorado in Boulder, and earned her PhD from Washington University in St Louis School of Medicine where she focused on genetic associations with AD biomarkers such as CSF amyloid and tau to help uncover biological pathways associated with AD pathology.
 Google Scholar Profile.
 Email: yrobles@wisc.edu

 GRADUATE STUDENTS